 Massive learning curve which I’ve yet to digest – thoughts follow these pix.

-Who knows what will push any viewer’s buttons – what their mother liked, what their father did for a job.
-Some people don’t care about paintings, some don’t care about photography.
+Who knows what will push anyone’s buttons – 2 buyers mentioned what their mother liked, what their father did for a job (drove a tractor into the lake I painted).
+Some people don’t care about paintings, some don’t care about photography, they gravitate to that side of the room.
 Some walk in and straight out, some stay on and chat.
 It’s all good.

 I don’t need to become famous